haasr/lrbc_site/README.md

 you may want to keep hidden.
 I also highly recommend filling out the SEO information once this app is running in production so your website will get found.

+TinyMCE registration:

+You will notice that I have used TinyMCE to provide text formatting tools for each of the textareas in "Manage Pages".
+It will display a message that it is unregistered with an API key.
+You can follow the link provided in the message to create a TinyMCE account.
+Then add your domain name to be able to use your key with that domain.
+Navigate to the "lrbc_site/templates/admin_pages" and open admin_pages_base.html:
+Replace the last script in the header (the script that contains "cdn.tiny.cloud" on line 23) with the script you were provided to copy and paste in the TinyMCE Quick-Start step following your registration.

 ### Ensuring forms are "live"